xissburg/edyn/docs/Design.md

 ## Distributed simulation

-Several server clusters can exist in different geographical locations to allow for better network performance for local users.
+Several server clusters can exist in different geographical locations to allow for better network performance for local clients.
 Clusters communicate among themselves to synchronize the redundant simulation of the persistent world.